meta-llama/llama-stack/docs/zero_to_hero_guide/README.md

 ---

-## Install Dependencies and Set Up Environmen
+## Install Dependencies and Set Up Environment

 1. **Create a Conda Environment**:
    Create a new Conda environment with Python 3.10: